 4. Gather parent email addresses (optional)

-The most effective way to sign up parents is by email, so if you want to do this you need their addresses.
+A really effective way to sign up parents is by email, so if you want to do this you need their addresses.
 If you collect them into a spreadsheet you will be able to organise them into classes and paste them straight into Classlist in one go, saving tonnes of time.
 If you use pen and paper sign up sheets it's fine but remember you might get more errors creeping into addresses.
 To comply with new data protection legislation you will need parents to give consent to be contacted in this way, so have a tick box on your sign up sheets.
 Obviously one single person can't invite everyone in the school this way, so use your team of helpers to cover more ground.